asaskiap/Ballet_Company_App/client/README.md

 - edit profile picture and announcement picture without losing previous one ✅
 - default profile picture ✅
 - show profile picture with announcement ✅
+- clean up warnings so app can deploy ✅
+- clean up database from old users etc ✅
+- preload user preferences when placing an order✅
+- favicon ✅
+- clean up styling and code structure ✅

 # Saturday

-- why is order edit triggering retrun to home page? ❗

-- clean up warnings so app can deploy 💥
 - WEEKLY EMAIL (logic and styling) 🔆
 - pin guard for admin sign up

 - error handling
-- favicon

-- clean up database from old users etc
-- clean up styling and code structure
 - style for mobile

+- why is order edit triggering retrun to home page? ❗

 # final touches

 - add more photos to styling
 - finish adding pointe shoe makers

+- password reset change and/ or reset function

 # nice to have

+- custom order item
   (- item catalogue)